 Why is there no data for non-mangrove ecosystems?

 You may have noticed that all of the statistics so far, are for mangroves.
 There is some data for other coastal ecosystems such as salt marshes and seagrass.
-However, they are not as well studied (yet) as mangroves.
-Even though there is potential for carbon storage, estimating how much storage happens still requires some work.
-Even for mangroves, estimating the storage of carbon that comes from outside the ecosystem is still a subject of study.
+However, they are not yet as well studied.
+Even though there is potential for carbon storage, estimating how much happens still requires some work.
+Even for mangroves, how to estimate the storage of carbon that comes into the ecosystem is still in progress.

 Are there blue carbon offsetting projects?

-So, does that mean that there are no blue carbon offsetting projects yet?
-Last year, I would have answered a clear no. However (and just to show how quickly climate action develops), just this year Verra submitted a methodology to the UNFCCC to qualify and audit blue carbon projects.
+Last year, I would have answered a clear no. However, just this year Verra submitted a methodology to the UNFCCC to qualify and audit blue carbon projects.

-At the moment, methodologies that exist only cover restoration of degraded mangroves, and small scale reforestation/afforestation of wetlands.
-These methodologies are very conservative, since they don't consider the second kind of blue carbon storage, i.e. carbon from outside the ecosystem.
-This is because in issuing carbon credits, the certainty for what the credit means is more important.
-Remember that carbon offsetting is really an effort to fix the economic system, so that it stops damaging the natural one.
-It's about putting climate action into an accounting framework, so that we can better manage it.
+At the moment, existing methodologies only cover restoration of degraded mangroves, and small scale wetlands recovery.
+These methodologies are conservative, since they only consider carbon captured through tree growth.
+This is because in issuing carbon credits, certainty for what the credit means is more important.
+Remember that carbon offsetting is really about putting climate action into an accounting framework, so that we can better manage it.

-When the science is more certain, they would probably be updated to account for it.
+When the science is more certain about storage of carbon inflows, methodologies would probably be updated to account for it.
 It could be soon; the Blue Carbon Initiative have issued a manual that provides guidance for how to consider this for mangroves, salt marshes, and seagrass.

 Clean Development Mechanism (CDM) methodologies for blue carbon

-Due to the developing state of knowledge, most blue ecosystem projects are not yet ready to become carbon offsetting projects.
-This is not because restoration of coastal habitats do not store carbon.
-It's because a carbon offsetting project gets to earn carbon credits.
-So you have to be able to calculate how much carbon was removed - and stayed removed - by the ecosystem.
-And that's the part that's missing or incomplete for now.
+Due to the developing state of knowledge, most blue ecosystem projects do not qualify as carbon offsetting projects.
+This is not because they do not store carbon.
+It’s because a carbon offsetting project gets to earn carbon credits.
+So you have to be able to calculate how much carbon was removed – and stayed removed – by the ecosystem.
+And that’s the part that’s missing or incomplete for now.

 At this time, it is possible to have a genuine accredited mangrove or wetland project.
 However, the storage estimates per credit sold would definitely be less than the real storage, because prevailing methodologies simply don’t count the major way that these ecosystems can store carbon.